creativcoder/CodinCloud/README.md

 **pyjudge**

-PyJudge is an Online Code Review System aka 'Online Compiler' similar to spoj.
+PyJudge is an Compiler As a Service Platform

 The compiler uses Flask Microframework as the backend, and MaterializeCSS on the Frontend.